Starting Today, Metro B And D Subway Lines Will Run More Often

 New sked: https://t.co/l78HrU7fwF pic.twitter.com/SKbknb6nA1

-Why now: LA Metro is dialing services back up to pre-pandemic levels.
-The agency said they were able to hire enough bus drivers by December to bring services back up to 2019 levels.
+LA Metro is dialing services back up to pre-pandemic levels.
+The agency said they were able to hire enough bus drivers by last December to bring services back up to 2019 levels.

 Now, it's the subway system's turn.